swamphacks/qtag/README.md

 `qtag` is a small, reflection-based Go package for decoding HTTP query parameters into strongly-typed structs using struct tags.

-It is designed to be minimal, dependency-free, and ergonomic—similar in spirit to `encoding/json`, but for `url.Values`.
+It is designed to be minimal, dependency-free, and ergonomic.

 > ⚠️ **Warning**
 > This package is still under active development.
 APIs, behavior, and tag syntax may change.